Appuxif/pytdjson/CONTRIBUTING.md

 Want to contribute?
 You can help a simple python library for building telegram clients to be more powerful than it is.
-You can simply review a single Pull Request - it a big help for us!
+You can simply review a single Pull Request - it is a big help for us!

 Thank you for considering contributing to pytdjson.